Ayush159-dev/Practice-Webpage-Responsive-/README.md

-# webpage
-This page was created using bootstrap, html and css.
+This is created using HTML, Bootstrap and CSS.